urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 depending on the nesting in which the reference was made.
 How does Rails handle this?

-The answer is: partially.
+The answer is, "partially".
 As `Module#const_missing` passes no nesting information to the receiver, Rails does not know the nesting in which the reference was made, and it must make an assumption.
 For any reference to a constant `Foo::Bar::Baz`, it assumes the following: